Skip to Main Content

 Corpus Juris Secundum (C.J.S.), the other national legal encyclopedia, is available in print and on Westlaw.

 South Carolina Jurisprudence is our state-specific encyclopedia, available in print and on Westlaw.
-State encyclopedias are especially helpful because they include authorities on your legal issue from a particular jurisdiction.

 Using Legal Encyclopedias on Westlaw